-Milk frothers are kitchen appliances that whip up milk into froth, which is typically used in coffee preparation (cappucino, latte, etc.).
+Milk frothers are kitchen appliances that whip up milk into a froth, which is typically used in coffee preparation (cappuccino, latte, hot chocolate etc.).
 Aerated milk and a substantial amount of foam are generated during this process.
-Small bubbles form as a result of this process, which lighten the texture of the milk while simultaneously increasing its volume.
+Small bubbles form as a result of this process, which lightens the texture of the milk while simultaneously increasing its volume.
 Among the numerous options are Subminimal, Bialetti, Bodum, and other well-known names in the industry.

 Aside from having bubbles that are so little that you can't see them, microfoam has the additional benefit of reducing the surface tension of the liquid, which may allow more tastebuds to come into touch with the surface of the beverage.
 In turn, you'll be able to detect the difference more firmly as time passes.

 Milk that has been frothed tastes sweeter than milk that has not been frothed because the milk has been combined with air.
 Because it gets hotter, people perceive the milk to be sweeter, even if it isn't really any sweeter.
-An espresso drink produced with correctly frothed coffee will taste sweeter than one made solely with milk and espresso as a result of this.
+An espresso drink produced with a coffee frother will taste sweeter than one made solely with milk and espresso as a result of this.